 Outdoor spaces bring their own set of hazards:

-• Plants: Some plants are toxic to dogs, and severity depends on the plant, part, and growth stage.
-For example, green parts of tomato plants are toxic, but ripe tomatoes are safe.
-Use an app like PlantNet to identify plants and check the ASPCA toxic plant resource.
+Plants: Some plants are toxic to dogs, and severity depends on the plant, part, and growth stage.
+For example, green parts of tomato plants are toxic, but ripe tomatoes are generally considered safe.
+Plant identification apps like PlantNet and veterinary toxicology resources such as ASPCA toxic plant resource, can be helpful resources.

-• Wildlife and carcasses: Frogs, snakes, insects, or dead animals can carry toxins, infections, or poison residues (if killed by bait).
+Wildlife and carcasses: Frogs, snakes, insects, or dead animals may carry toxins, infections, or poison residues (if killed by bait).

-• Standing water: Puddles or ponds can harbor bacteria and parasites that make dogs sick.
+Standing water: Puddles or ponds can harbor bacteria and parasites that may cause illness in dogs.

 What to Do if Your Dog Gets Into Something